Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Applications to dynamics and C -dynamics Applications to dynamics and C-star dynamics

 where $\dim Y$ is the Lebesgue covering dimension of $Y$. \end{thm}

-The original result \cite{SWZ}*{Theorem 7.4 with Lemma 8.4} is formulated for the Hirsch length instead of the asymptotic dimension, but they are equal for virtually polycyclic groups (in particular for nilpotent groups) by a classical result of Dranishnikov and Smith \cite{DraSmith}.
+The original result \cite{SWZ}*{Theorem 7.4 with Lemma 8.4} is formulated and proved using the Hirsch length instead of the asymptotic dimension, but they are equal for virtually polycyclic groups (in particular for nilpotent groups) by a classical result of Dranishnikov and Smith \cite{DraSmith}.

 The following more general result is a special case of \cite{coarse flow}*{Corollary 1.10}.